aaronpkelly/aaronpkelly.github.io/_posts/Publishing my Obsidian Vault to Github Pages.md

   - github
 ---

-# It kind of works

-I use Obsidian to not only take notes, but to also write blog posts.

-I currently use a custom bash script to make some modifications to my posts at build time to a format that works for Github pages.
-Github will then build a static HTML site for me, with its native support for Jekyll.

-So, it kind of works.
+# Turning notes into blogs

+I use [Obsidian](https://obsidian.md/) as my primary note-taking application, and I think its great.

+But one day while I was gazing up into the sky, I wondered... could I turn my notes into blog posts?
+And could I publish my notes to various blogging platforms *without* having to change the way that I took notes in Obisidan?

+Obsidian do offer a [publishing service](https://obsidian.md/publish), but it's expensive, and why pay for something easy, when I can embark of months of personal toil trying to do the same thing for free?

+And so began my journey to write my own plugins to do make this possible.

+# Github pages

+You can host your own blog on [Github Pages](https://pages.github.com/) for free.
+Github Pages has native support for Jekyll, a powerful blogging platform which can build a static HTML site for you... as long as you follow the rules.

+I initially started with a simple bash script, which as part of a post-commit build pipeline, would made some modifications to my posts to make them Jekyll friendly.

+I had many challenges:
+- generating lists of posts, which required mo to write my own bash scripts, and then eventually learn the Liquid templating language
+- learning about Jekyll gems and how to use them
-What's really broken are the links between articles, the soul of what my makes a blog great.
+- linking between articles, the soul of what my makes a blog great, would not work

-I decided to either try and fix it myself, or try using a tool written by someone else.
+- coming up for solutions to exclude articles that were still in-progress

+The script that I wrote is [here](https://github.com/aaronpkelly/aaronpkelly.github.io/blob/master/jekyll-plugin_generateIndexAndPostsList.sh).
+It's currently very ugly, but becoming more beautiful every day.

 # Plugins for publishing to different blog hosts